 Facing Your Fears

-Here is what the Buddha said 2,500 years ago: “Why do I dwell always expecting fear and dread?
+Roughly 2,500 years ago, the Buddha said: “Why do I dwell always expecting fear and dread?
 What if I subdue that fear and dread keeping the same posture that I am in when it comes upon me?
 While I walked, the fear and dread came upon me; I neither stood nor sat nor lay down until I had subdued that fear and dread.”

 Meditation practices are typically done in four different postures, sitting, standing, walking, and lying down.
-So, what the Buddha is saying here is, whatever I am doing, I don’t scratch the itch, I don’t adjust to make the pain go away—but rather, I simply stay with the experience until it transforms by itself.
+What the Buddha is teaching here is, whatever I am doing, I don’t scratch the itch, I don’t adjust to make the pain go away—but rather, I simply stay with the experience until it transforms by itself.

-So basically, what we’re trying to do is learn how to face our fears.
+The basic lesson is to try to learn how to face our fears.

-Now, if you are particularly anxious, it can be hard to just sit and do something like the breath meditation.
-So, in those situations, it’s usually best to do more active practice, to do something like walking meditation, or eating meditation, or even Hatha yoga, which is a form of very gentle stretching that can be done in a mindful way.
-These things are easier, the same way you see when somebody is waiting outside of a surgical room, for example, at the hospital—they tend to pace.
-It dissipates the anxiety a little bit, makes it easier to work with.
+If you are particularly anxious, it can be hard to just sit and do something like meditative breathing.
+In those situations, it’s usually best to do more active practice, to do something like walking meditation, eating meditation, or even Hatha yoga, which is a form of very gentle stretching that can be done mindfully.
+These things are easier to do with activity, in much the same way you as when you see somebody is waiting outside of a surgical room, for example, at the hospital—they tend to pace.
+It dissipates the anxiety a little bit and makes it easier to work with.